d-g-h/DACK/README.md

 # DACK Playbooks

-This is a set of [Ansible](http://www.ansible.com) playbooks that launches the latest version of WordPress, PHP 5.6+, and can be used for static site (use .html extensions) development.
+This is a set of [Ansible](http://www.ansible.com) playbooks that launches the latest version of WordPress, PHP 5.6+, and can be used for static site (use .html extensions) local development, and only local for development now.

 ### Issues
 File a detailed issue with your errors messages, or any suggestions in the issue panel, or a pull request.